 top of page

-METHOD, INC.
+INTERNSHIP AT METHOD, INC.

-Building a quiz feature to boost employee
+Building a quiz-based learning tool to boost

-engagement and career development
+employee engagement and career development

 Coding Question (Redacted) (framed).png